pfafman/meteor-photo-uploader/README.md

 							second is an optional one to pass to the server method.

 	serverUploadOptions:    Object to pass to the server method.
 Default {}

+	callback:				Callback for the server method callback(error, result)

 	uploadButtonLabel:		Label for the upload button.
 Default 'Upload'